- Viewing Profile: Reputation: Dotaphd

-Warlocks: Warlocks are arguably the best class a monk can run with this patch.
-I'm only going to go into affliction because as of now Destruction doesn't seem to be very popular.
-Demo isn't popular either so I don't really know to much about it therefore I can't give my opinion on its viability.
-But affliction is good right now.
+Warlock (Affliction): Warlocks are the best class a monk can run with this patch.
 The amount of CC warlocks have is so great combined with their damage it allows monks to go on whoever they want and just do as much damage as possible.
-A monk on a healer while a warlock is fear spamming the other 2 members with dark soul up would be very hard to heal through.
+A monk on a healer while a warlock is fear spamming the other 2 members with dark soul up it is very hard to heal through.

 Stuns: Shadowfury with Leg Sweep, Charging Ox Wave, and Fists of Fury.